 CPanel/Hosting Panel Interface

 CPanel comes installed with a lot of hosting accounts.
-It’s a robust web interface that allows you to perform a lot of the functions that you’d normally need the Linux command line for.
+It’s a robust web interface that allows you to perform many functions you’d usually need the Linux command line for .
 That doesn’t mean that it’s necessarily simple.

-CPanel requires that you have some familiarity with Linux servers and the things going on behind the graphical web interface.
-Otherwise, you can make a big mess of our server.
+CPanel requires that you have some familiarity with Linux servers and what happens behind the graphical web interface.
+Otherwise, you can make a big mess of your server.

 Custom Linux Scripts